-Think you might have spotted possible signs of Dementia in your loved one over Christmas?
+Think you might have spotted possible signs of Dementia in a relative?
 Or maybe you’re worried that you wouldn’t know what behaviour to look out for.
 Here we’ll break down how to tell if a relative has Dementia, that might offer you some clarity and guidance.

 What are the very first signs of Dementia that you might notice?